rajdeep292008-pixel/TIC_TAC_TOE/README.md

 This project was developed to explore the intersection of **Game Theory (AI)** and **Modern Web UI Design**.
 It demonstrates the ability to manage complex state logic while maintaining a high-end, arcade-style user experience.

 ---

+Made with 💚 with the help of AI.